-Join us for a screening of Mao Chenyu‘s Cloud Explosion: Donting and the Death of Signifier, followed by discussion with artist and curator Li Xiaofei.
-This program is part of Backyard Conversations, a series of informal screenings where we pause, rewind, forward, and look closely at works that escape easy interpretation.
+Asia Art Archive in America hosted a screening of Mao Chenyu‘s Cloud Explosion: Donting and the Death of Signifier, followed by discussion with artist and curator Li Xiaofei.
+This program was part of Backyard Conversations, a series of informal screenings where we pause, rewind, forward, and look closely at works that escape easy interpretation.

 MAO Chenyu lives and works in Shanghai, China.
 He is the host of Second-Text Lab and the founder of Paddyfilm.
 He works around the area of Dongting Lake Watershed.
 In 2012 Mao founded the experimental social platform Paddyfilm in Hunan, which investigates and analyses rural societies in China.
 Thirty Mu (a Chinese unit of area, 1 Mu is approximately equal to 667 m2) of paddy field has been transformed into a self-sufficient farming system which nurtures the linguistic and film practices of Paddyfilm.
 In 2015, in opposition to the drastic transformation of rural societies in China, Mao has set up a private Elaphurus Davidianus University (EDU) within Paddyfilm’s farm, and has carried out social research and education as a kind of institutional practice aimed at the new formation of rural social subjects and their relation with modern knowledge production. www.paddyfilm.org